-The inclusion in the lease of a provision described in subdivision (d), which gives the landlord an election to consent to a transfer or to terminate the tenant's right to possession, does not preclude the landlord's use of the remedy provided in Section 1951.4, so long as the landlord does not exercise the election to terminate the right to possession.
-See Section 1951.4 and Comment thereto.
+The inclusion in the lease of a provision that the landlord may elect either to consent or to terminate the tenant's right to possession, does not preclude the landlord's use of the remedy provided in Section 1951.4, so long as the landlord does not exercise the election to terminate the right to possession.
+See Comment to Section 1951.4.